alexedwards/scs/README.md

 sessionManager = scs.NewCookieManager("u46IpCV9y5Vlur8YvODJEhgOY8m9JVE4")
-sessionManager.Lifetime(time.Hour) // Set the maximum session lifetime to 1 hour. sessionManager.Persist(true) // Persist the session after a user has closed their browser. sessionManager.Secure() // Set the Secure flag on the session cookie.
+sessionManager.Lifetime(time.Hour) // Set the maximum session lifetime to 1 hour. sessionManager.Persist(true) // Persist the session after a user has closed their browser. sessionManager.Secure(true) // Set the Secure flag on the session cookie.
 ```

 A full list of available settings can be found in [the GoDoc](https://godoc.org/github.com/alexedwards/scs/#pkg-index).